 What is a Geographic Modifier?

-Geographic modifier – aka geo modifier or geotag – is a keyword that is used to locate a local business.
-In simple words, if a keyword is “Pizza”, adding a geographic modifier like “near me” or “shops in NYC” will make it a location-specific keyword.
+A geographic modifier - aka geo modifier or geotag - is a keyword used to find a local business.

 Why are the geographic modifiers important?